-In a recent survey 80 percent of consumers replied they remembered a video ad they viewed in the previous 30 days.
+In a recent survey, 80%of consumers replied they remembered a video ad they viewed in the previous 30 days.

-Human preference for visual is backed by science
+Our preference for visual media is backed by science.

-Research shows that 90 percent of all information sent to the brain is visual, while 93 percent of all human interaction is visual.
+Research shows that 90% of all information sent to the brain is visual, while 93% of all human interaction is visual.

-Your video email marketing can easily be re-purposed.
-Use the video on social media, your YouTube channel, as part of presentations, sales pitches … there are numerous possibilities.
+Your video email marketing can easily be repurposed.
+Use the video on social media, your YouTube channel, as part of presentations, sales pitches, etc.

-As Facebook’s Mark Zuckerberg predicted, video — including live video — will make up the majority of content on the social media platform within the next five years.
+As Facebook’s Mark Zuckerberg predicted, video content—including live video—will make up the majority of content on the social media platform within the next five years.

 This is the most important factor to keep in mind.
 In driving sales, video content may as well be the 7th person on your sales team, so to speak.

-Here is the research on that.
-After watching an explainer video about a product or service, 74 percent of survey respondents said they bought in as a result.
-And, overall, 90 percent of users said that product videos helped them in their decision-making process.
+After watching an explainer video about a product or service, 74% of survey respondents said they bought the product as a result.
+And, overall, 90% of users said that product videos helped them in their decision-making process.

-Before pulling out your camcorder, consider your objectives for doing a video production.
-This will take a bit of planning, that includes reviewing gaps in your current conversion funnel.
+Before pulling out your camcorder, consider your objectives for doing video production.
+This will take a bit of planning, which includes reviewing gaps in your current conversion funnel.

 Where do you need help?
 Are you failing to attract consumers from the start?

-If so, focus your video emails on the first levels of engagement — where you’re introducing your company to your products and services.
+If so, focus your video emails on the first levels of engagement—where you’re introducing everything from your company to your products and services.

 An individualized video email automation campaign that takes into consideration the needs of your prospective clients as well as reflects the specific traits of your company and industry.

-Here are 15 tips, ideas and best practices for creating great video emails that will help your company get started in hitting more of your objectives.
+Here are 10 tips, ideas, and best practices for creating great video emails that will help your company get started in hitting more of your objectives.

 Quickly distinguish yourself from the competition by using a video to introduce new subscribers to your team.
 It can be simple as a “Hello, nice to meet you,” before going into an overview of how your company got started and what employees are doing daily to make clients happy.
 Video email marketing is a great way to show how you’re different than your competitors.